MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-regression.md

 ---
 # Regression modules

-This article describes the modules in Azure Machine Learning Studio (classic) that support creation of regression models.
+This article describes the modules in Machine Learning Studio (classic) that support creation of regression models.